 Types of Self-Help Groups

-Several different types of self-help group therapy are available today.
+Several different types of self-help groups and therapies are available today.
 Each self-help group can focus on something else, and there is most likely a self-help group for any condition.
-Some examples of the different types of self-help groups include:

-- Alcoholics Anonymous (AA): Briefly mentioned above, AA is a 12-step program that is focused on helping alcoholics maintain their sobriety.
+- Alcoholics Anonymous (AA): AA is a 12-step program that is focused on helping alcoholics maintain their sobriety.

 - Narcotics Anonymous (NA): Very similar to AA, however those who attend NA consider themselves addicts, while those who attend AA consider themselves alcoholics.